Brimton History, Family Crest & Coats of Arms

 Early History of the Brimton family

-Another 155 words (11 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brimton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brimton research.
+Another 78 words (6 lines of text) covering the years 1273, 1190 and 1585 are included under the topic Early Brimton History in all our PDF Extended History products and printed products wherever possible.

 Brimton Spelling Variations